 - The registering Visitor must be at least 17 years of age and present a valid, government issued photo identification during the initial registration process.
 Approvals are generally made within 24 to 48 hours.

 - The duration of each visit is 25 minutes.
-Inmates are not restricted as to the number of off-site video visits they may receive in a week.
+Inmates are restricted to two off-site video visits per day.
 Onsite visits are restricted to 2 visits per week.

 - All visits are recorded and subject to electronic monitoring by the Hays County Jail Staff.